zestyzesty/zesty-styleguide/README.md

   there are a few peculiarities about their definition syntax that make their use undesirable.
 The only exception is for single expression methods, but even those may be scrutinized in the wild.

+  Be sure that it's not possible to use `delegate` or `alias` before opting for a single-line method.
 <sup>[[link](#no-single-line-methods)]</sup>

   ```Ruby